-- Protects personal data (e.g. databases containing names, addresses, age, sex, etc). - One of the main aspects is the concept of consent: data subject can give consent for treatment of his/her data (e.g. in a DB).
+- Protects personal data (e.g. databases containing names, addresses, age, sex, etc). - One of the most important elements is the concept of consent: data subject can give consent for treatment of his/her data (e.g. in a DB).
 But such consent needs to be specific for a purpose.
 Consent cannot be given for any type of use (like e.g. copyright licences).
-Therefore, data subject may have to give his/her consent for every new use (some times 1M of data subjects).
+Therefore, all data subjects may have to give their consent for every new use, something difficult to foresee in a OA environment

-· PSI
+- PSI

 Public Sector Information legislation is based on a different paradigm than other approaches (e.g. U.S. where works of Federal Government are not protected in the U.S.).
-PSI 2013 has a "open by default" approach by copyright and other similar rights and privacy are object of specific exception and therefore PB are under no obligation to make them accessible and/or reusable
+PSI 2013 has a "open by default" approach but copyright and other similar rights and privacy are object of specific exclusion and therefore PB are under no obligation to make them accessible and/or reusable